 Ready?
 Then let’s dive right in.

-The Three Stages: An Overview
+The Three Stages of a Customer Centric Culture: An Overview

 The Gate The quest for customer-centricity begins at the hiring stage.